4levity/homeglue/README.md

   * **WeMo_WW_2.00.11057.PVT-OWRT-Insight** (hardware version 1)
   * **WeMo_WW_2.00.11057.PVT-OWRT-InsightV2** (hardware version 2)

-* Runs on Raspberry Pi (any model)
+* Runs on Raspberry Pi (any model) or any other Linux/OS X/Windows PC with Java 8 and 256 MB RAM

-* Any Linux/OS X/Windows PC with Java 8 and 256 MB RAM
+* Works with IFTTT Maker Webhooks

 ### Build + Use ###